 How to Seal a Bath Properly

-Plumbworld has made this step-by-step guide for how to seal or reseal a bath properly, with useful tips for each valuable part of the process.
+In this blog, we've created a careful step-by-step guide on how to apply bathroom sealant, with useful tips along the way for each valuable part of the process.

-Read on to find just how easy it can be, whether you’re a professional or looking to save money with some DIY...
+Read on to find out just how easy it can be to seal a bath, whether you’re a professional or looking to save money with some DIY...

 Why should I seal a bath?

 As baths contain large volumes of water (because let's face it, the fuller the better!), they are often prone to accidentally overflowing and other occasional wear-and-tear leakages.
-If this water gets down the side and underneath the tub, and collects on the floor, it can lead to flooding, rotting and a build-up of mould.
+If this water gets down the side and underneath the tub, it can then collect on the floor which leads to flooding, rotting, and eventually, a build-up of mould.
 This can eventually bring along a whole host of issues including health risks and repair costs (learn more on the health risks here).

 Read more: How to Remove Bathroom Mould